dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1854 — FREQUENCY RECEIVED BY BERNHARD RIEMANN.
+\>SCAFFOLDING: FOUNDATIONS OF GEOMETRY — STANDBY.
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM.
+// Die Mannigfaltigkeit ist kein starres Gefäß, sondern ein lebendiges Feld. <br>
+// Räume sind nicht gegeben, sie entstehen mit den Kräften, die sie tragen. <br>
+// Wir werden zum Gerüst.
+Du wirst zurückgerufen. <br>
+// Manifold is no rigid container, but a living field. <br>
+// Spaces are not given; they arise with the forces that sustain them. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1850 — FREQUENCY RECEIVED BY RUDOLF CLAUSIUS. <br>
 \>SCAFFOLDING: DISORDER ORIGIN TRACING — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>